 - Career Awareness Days: Middle and high school students are brought to LSU Health Sciences Center for a full-day and given faculty overviews of medicine, nursing, dentistry, allied health, veterinary medicine, and pharmacy, followed by lunch with community physicians and interactive tours of laboratories given by basic scientists.

-- Competition Days: CMHE sponsors an 8-hour event conducted at LSUHSC.
+- Competition Days: ODCE sponsors an 8-hour event conducted at LSUHSC.
 Science Clubs compete for 1st, 2nd, and 3rd place in essay writing, outstanding science club member, outstanding health poster, vocabulary and terminology drills, extemporaneous speaking, and problem solving.
 LSUHSC faculty and students and community physicians serve as judges for contests.

-- Junior Summer Science Program (JrSSP): a 4-week summer hands-on research experience at LSUHSC for ten (10) SEP students to apply learned science and mathematics principles in a biomedical laboratory setting.
+- Junior Summer Science Program (JrSSP): A 4-week summer hands-on research experience at LSUHSC for ten (10) SEP students to apply learned science and mathematics principles in a biomedical laboratory setting.
 The instructor for the program will be the SEP teacher.